 Can You Eat Imitation Crab While Pregnant?

 Imitation crab can have both benefits and drawbacks.
 The safety of imitation crab also depends on the type of fish used to make it.
 Let’s check out the advantages and disadvantages of imitation crab.

 Benefits Of Eating Imitation Crab While Pregnant

 1. Low In Saturated Fat And Calories:

+Among several low-calorie seafood options, an imitation crab is probably ideal.
 Imitation crab is low in fat and calories, which makes it a great addition to your diet if you’re watching your cholesterol.
 3 ounces of imitation crab contains 1 gram of fat, 81 calories and 17 milligrams of cholesterol.
+It is also rich in vitamins and omega-3 fatty acids making it a good choice for a maternal diet.
 A low-fat and low-calorie food will also protect you from chronic diseases.

 2. Contains Low Levels Of Mercury: